 Internal Factors and Frauds

 Several internal factors and activities may lead to internal fraud within the organization.
-These acts are done with an intention of fraud, misappropriate property, etc., and it involves an internal party.
+These acts are done with the intention of fraud, misappropriate property, etc., and involve an internal party.
 There may be activities happening within the organization with an intention to hide a transaction to siphon off funds.
 Also, there may be thefts and frauds within the organization like misappropriation of assets, smuggling, bribes, insider trading, etc.

-Third parties commit external frauds with an intention to defraud or misappropriate property.
+Third parties commit external frauds intending to defraud or misappropriate property.
 Such acts may cause loss to the organization.
 Hence, they are a risk.
 These acts include thefts, forgery, hacking, etc.

 Losses Relating to Clients, Products, and Practices of Business

-Such risks comprise losses that may arise from unintentional non-fulfillment of orders and professional obligations.
-This category includes improper business and market practices like market manipulation, unlawful activity; product defects and flaws, account churning, breach of privacy, etc.
+Such risks comprise losses resulting from unintentional non-fulfillment of orders and professional obligations.
+This category includes improper business and market practices like market manipulation, unlawful activity, product defects and flaws, account churning, breach of privacy, etc.